The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: Subgrid prescriptions

 \subsection{Calibration of the feedback}

 The calibration of the feedback is detailed in \citet{Chaikin2025calibration}.
 Briefly, we first created a Gaussian process emulator using a 2-level Latin hypercube of 48 L050m7 simulations, varying four subgrid parameters.
 The four subgrid parameters that are sampled in the hypercube are the BH seed mass, $m_\text{BH,seed}$, which affects the onset of AGN feedback, and the following three stellar feedback parameters: the fraction of energy injected as low-velocity ($50~\kms$) kinetic feedback, $f_\text{kin}$; the gas density for which the temperature of gas that is directly heated by SNe is increased by $\Delta T_\text{SN} = 10^{6.5}~\K$ (see equation~\ref{eq:dT_SN}), $n_\text{H,pivot}$; and the thermal stellar birth pressure for which the injected CCSN energy is halfway between the minimum and maximum allowed values (see equation~\ref{eq:f_E}), $P_\text{E,pivot}$.
-The emulator was then used to fit to the observed \citet{Driver2022} $z=0$ galaxy stellar mass function (SMF) from the GAMA survey and the $z < 0.05$ galaxy size -- stellar mass relation (SMR) from \citet{Hardwick2022}, where size refers to the projected half-mass radius.
-These observables were both fit at $z=0$ over the galaxy stellar mass range $9.0 < \log_{10} M_*/\Msun < 11.3$, where the lower and upper limits are motivated by the resolution and box size, respectively.
-These mass limits are well matched to the mass range spanned by the size measurements of \citet{Hardwick2022}, $9.11 < \log_{10} M_*/\Msun < 11.26$, while the \citet{Driver2022} SMF extends to both lower and higher masses.
-Equal weight was assigned to the SMF and SMR.
-The rounded best-fitting subgrid parameter values were adopted for the fiducial m7 model.